Our role in vaccine approving the vaccines used in Aotearoa New Zealand is limited.

 Read the approval status of COVID vaccines applications (Medsafe website)

-Roles of different agencies in importing vaccines
+Roles of other agencies in importing vaccines

 The Medicines and Medical Devices Safety Authority (Medsafe) is responsible for regulating therapeutic products in New Zealand.
 Medsafe’s role is to assess the risks or benefits of any vaccine and see if it’s safe for use in humans.